Lidar Automatic Ground Classification

 The default value of 0.3 meters works well with most medium density data that has a moderate amount of height variance in the observations.
 Small values will remove low vegetation and brush from the ground classification (in high density data).
 Larger values (such as 1 meter to 3 meters) are usually necessary for lower resolution lidar data (with a density of 2 points per square meter or less).

-The below parameter settings allow the user to control the values used for the removal of points that are not likely to be ground points.
-This step happens first to remove from consideration points that are not likely to be ground.
+The parameter settings below allow the user to control the values used for the removal of points that are not likely to be ground points.
+This step happens first, in order to remove from consideration points that are not likely to be ground.

 Specify the maximum change in elevation for the ground.
 This should be set to the expected range in elevation of the ground throughout the point cloud.

 Specify the expected slope of the terrain in degrees.
-Typically built environment, such as building roofs and building walls have steep slopes.
+Built environments like building roofs and building walls typically have steep slopes.
 Regions of the point cloud that follow continuous surfaces but are steeper than the expected terrain slope will be removed from consideration as ground points.
-The default value of 7.5° is applicable for relatively flat areas without large embankments.
+The default value of 7.5° is applicable to relatively flat areas without large embankments.

 To remove large building roofs from the ground classification, specify the maximum building width.
 Larger values will cause longer processing times, but will help to remove large commercial and industrial building roofs from the ground classification.

 This is part of the first filter, and compares the local minimum to neighbors in progressively larger areas.
-This helps to remove building roofs and other built environment from the ground category, since there are no ground returns inside of the area.
-Since the filter progressively builds to the maximum building width value, beware that larger values will increase processing time.
+This helps to remove building roofs and other built environments from the ground category, since there are no ground returns inside those areas.
+Since the filter progressively builds to the maximum building width value, be aware that larger values will increase processing time.

-Customization of this parameter became available in Global Mapper v19, in previous versions this value was fixed at 50 meters, which is a good value for many urban areas, but may miss eliminating some of the larger building roofs from the ground class.
+Customization of this parameter became available in Global Mapper v19.
+In previous versions this value was fixed at 50 meters, which is a good value for many urban areas, but may miss some of the larger building roofs and fail to eliminate them from the ground class.

 Reset Existing Ground Points to Unclassified